nikolay-pshenichny/Resume/resume.md

 Senior Software Engineer
 May 2010 - November 2013 (3 years 7 months)

-Design and development of the INscribe Digital distribution platform (a SOA based solution for electronic book delivery).
+Design and development of INscribe Digital distribution platform (a SOA based solution for electronic book delivery).

   - Designed and developed the client application (RIA, Flex/ActionScript);
   - Participated in design and development of databases and web services;